huaweicloud/terraform-provider-huaweicloud/docs/resources/drs_job.md

  is **yyyy-MM-dd HH:mm:ss**.
 Start immediately by default.
 Changing this parameter will create a new resource.

 * `destination_db_readnoly` - (Optional, Bool, ForceNew) Specifies the destination DB instance as read-only helps ensure the migration is successful.
 Once the migration is complete, the DB instance automatically changes to Read/Write.
-The default value is **true**.
 Changing this parameter will create a new resource.

+  -> This parameter is valid only when MySQL migration and DR and `direction` is set to **up**.
+The default value is **true**, you need to manually set this parameter to **false** in other application scenarios except MySQL migration and DR scenarios.

 * `description` - (Optional, String) Specifies the description of the job, which contain a maximum of 256 characters, and certain special characters (including !<>&'"\\) are not allowed.